 - View the FAQs here and the gift instructions here.

 Life Insurance Donations

 Among the many ways to donate life insurance, the simplest way is to designate SVCF as a beneficiary of the policy.
-You can also transfer ownership of a paid-up policy, donate insurance policy dividends, or name SVCF as designated owner and beneficiary, making annual gifts to SVCF in the amount of the annual premium.
-In this arrangement, the premium would be paid by SVCF.
+You can also transfer ownership of a paid-up policy and name SVCF as designated owner and beneficiary.
 Contact us directly for more details.